-Surveillance Flashback Analysis
+Surveillance FlashBack: Root-Cause Data Analysis

 A key benefit of a repository is in isolating the cause of incidents that occurred behind the scenes, when the DBA is not available to experience it first hand.
 Many times a user calls the help desk to complain about the system performing sluggishly; but, when the DBA gets a chance to look at the system, the problem has already resolved itself.
 So, what next?